axelpale/apollonius/README.md

 Because a circle can be either internally or externally tangent to another circle, the problem of Apollonius has eight solutions in total, one for each combination of tangency rules of the three circles.
 The function here finds only one solution per call but can be used to find all eight.

-The function is extremely efficient.
+The function is very efficient.
 It has time complexity of O(1) and does not call any trigonometric functions.

 ## Usage